Divorce and Family Law

 - Helping parents, grandparents or others secure contact (access) with a child.

 - Surrogacy, both in the UK and abroad.

 - Adoption, including adoption by a step parent.

 Scotland has a long history of prenuptial and postnuptial agreements.
 It’s common for one or both partners to ask to protect an asset or assets in the event of a future separation.
-Whether you’ve been married before and want to protect your assets for your children, built up assets before meeting your partner or have been gifted money or assets from your family, we can prepare a contract that suits your circumstances.
-Assets can be in the form of a pension, investment, business or even a house.
+Whether you’ve been married before and want to protect your assets for your children, have built up assets before meeting your partner or have been gifted money or assets from your family, we can prepare a contract that suits your circumstances.

 We also prepare cohabitation agreements for those moving in together setting out how their finances are to be dealt with ongoing or if the relationship breaks down.

 Many people want to avoid the inevitable stress and expense of going to court around family law matters and we can offer some alternatives: